-Throughout the school children also enjoy using the outdoor environment, including our pond area, allotment, sensory garden, playground and the 'Bluebell wood' which the Junior school kindly allow us to visit frequently.
+Throughout the school children also enjoy using the outdoor environment, including our pond area, allotment, sensory garden, playground and the Junior school woods.

 We use art within all subjects to develop our skills, embellish learning and demonstrate our understanding and ideas.